ergoplatform/oracle-core/connectors/connector-lib/README.md

 The `Connector` struct also provides a `--bootstrap-value` flag automatically for you to use while bootstrapping your Oracle Pool.

-Building Custom Connectors
+Building Connectors Manually
 ==========================

-If you wish to have more control over what the Connector prints, or what data is available via the API server, then you can create a custom Connector.
+If you wish to have more control over what the Connector prints, or what data is available via the API server, then you can build a Connector manually.

 You must define:
 1. The title of the Connector (which explains what the datapoint is).